Metatarsus Primus Varus

 Metatarsus primus varus is one of the foot deformities where the first metatarsal bone which connects to the proximal phalanx bone of the big toe, is rotated and angled away from the second metatarsal bone.

 The rotation of the first metatarsal bone causes the head of the bone to push outward, creating a bump on the side of the foot.

 Metatarsus primus varus is a condition that is relevant to the condition hallux valgus or hallux abducto valgus, which affects the big toe and is associated with what is commonly known as a bunion.

 A bunion is the painful swelling of the first joint of the big toe, the metatarsophalangeal joint.

-When pressure is applied to the angled first metatarsal in a foot with metatarsus primus varus, forcing the big toe inward – even to the point of an angular position above or below the adjacent toe – swelling, tenderness, skin irritation, blisters, and pain can result.
+When pressure is applied to the angled first metatarsal in a foot with Metatarsus Adductus, forcing the big toe inward – even to the point of an angular position above or below the adjacent toe – swelling, tenderness, skin irritation, blisters, and pain can result.